-Each year as the season draws near, hordes of young women (and men too) descend on the area in search of a free winter season.
+Each year as the ski season draws near, hordes of young women (and men too) descend on my region - I live less than two hours from major Western Alpine resorts - in search of a free winter season.

 If you're a qualified ski instructor, head straight for the ski school.

 Do you have any other official qualifications?
-As a sommeliere, a certified nanny, a cordon bleu chef or a hospitality professional, you'll be far better positioned so snag one of those ski resort jobs.
+As a sommeliere, a certified nanny, a cordon bleu chef or a hospitality professional, you'll be far better positioned so snag one of those snowy jobs.

-Finally, if you can't do any of the above, there's almost always work for 'chalet girls' - cleaning house, taking care of guests, shopping and cooking.
+What if you can't do any of the above?
+There's almost always work for 'chalet girls' - cleaning house, taking care of guests, shopping and cooking.
 It's not the most glamorous thing to do but often comes with a free ski pass for your day off - and you'll be in the snow and mountains round the clock.